J. Lloyd Crowe Secondary School

 J Lloyd Crowe Secondary School (commonly referred to as J.L.
 Crowe) is a public high school in Trail, British Columbia, and is part of School District 20 Kootenay-Columbia.
-A new facility was opened in 2009, followed by the demolition of the older school.
-In the years 2014-2015 the school's enrollment was 850 students.
+The original school was built in 1951, followed by a demolition in 2007 and opened up again in 2009.
 The school serves the local areas including Trail, Rossland, Fruitvale, Warfield, and Montrose.

 History

-JL Crowe was founded in 1951, after demand grew over the smaller, and aging Trail High School in Downtown Trail.
-The shops were extensive as Cominco hosted the largest apprenticeship programme at Crowe in Western Canada.
+JL Crowe was founded in 1951 after demand grew with the aging Trail.
+The shops were extensive as Cominco hosted the largest apprenticeship program at Crowe in Western Canada.
 The school also held 1st year Arts and Science classes until 1966 when Selkirk Regional College opened.
 It was originally a grades 10-12 plus 1st year Arts & Science, as there were 2 middle schools in the area.
 Modifications were made to the school during the mid 70s, and 80s, and a bigger library.
 After 58 years the school was demolished, and a new one was built.